-The Other Roof at Ann Siang Hill is a rooftop bar that wants to introduce tea to your pub situations.
-From the folks that gave us The Other Room, this tea bar merge the tea and spirits world by housing over 400 tea-infused spirits.
-Founder, Dario Knox and Bar Manager, Macarena Rotgers sourced tea leaves from all over the world, make their own blend and infused spirits with it in-house.
+The Other Roof at Ann Siang Hill is a rooftop bar that wants to introduce tea to your pub situation.
+From the folks that gave us The Other Room, this tea bar merges the tea and spirits world by housing over 400 tea-infused spirits.
+Founder Dario Knox and bar manager Macarena Rotgers sourced tea leaves from all over the world, made their own blend and infused spirits with it in-house.
 Talk about spilling the tea!
-You’ll get a view of Chinatown and the CBD over here.
+You’ll get a view of Chinatown and the CBD here.

 The Other Roof, Ann Siang House Hotel (Blue Shop House), 28 Ann Siang Road Rooftop, Singapore 069708

-Sitting at the rooftop of Andaz Singapore on level 39, Mr Stork offers an amazing 360-degree view.
-Lounge at one of the ten teepee huts and take in the tropical vibes.
-Sip on botanical cocktails featuring fruits like watermelon and grapefruit; or go for Ruby, a refreshing concoction of ginger, mint, lemon juice, vermouth and Ceylon arrack.
-You’ll definitely forget that you’re in Singapore for a second.
+Sitting on the rooftop of Andaz Singapore at level 39, Mr Stork offers an amazing 360-degree view.
+Lounge at one of the ten teepee huts and take in the tropical vibes while you sip on botanical cocktails featuring fruits like watermelon and grapefruit.
+Go for Ruby, a refreshing concoction of ginger, mint, lemon juice, vermouth and Ceylon arrack.
+You’ll definitely forget you’re in Singapore for a second.

 Lavo Italian Restaurant and Rooftop Bar

-Lavo has many faces – by day, it’s a luxurious lounge that throws massive weekend party brunches and by night, a sleek nightclub complete with live DJ sets at the outdoor bar and terrace come to life.
-At the 57th level, you best believe you’ll be treated to spectacular views of the city skyline.
-If you’re feeling peckish, turn to American-Italian cuisine like the famous Lavo meatball or the potato gnocchi.
+Lavo has many faces.
+By day, it’s a luxurious lounge that throws massive weekend party brunches.
+And by night, a sleek nightclub complete with live DJ sets as the outdoor bar and terrace come to life.
+Since you’re on the 57th level, you best believe you’ll be treated to stunning views of the city skyline.
+If you’re feeling peckish, turn to American-Italian cuisine like the famous Lavo meatball or potato gnocchi.

-Lavo Italian Restaurant and Rooftop Bar, 10 Bayfront Ave, Tower 1, Singapore 018956
+Lavo Italian Restaurant and Rooftop Bar, Level 57, Tower 1, Marina Bay Sands Hotel, 10 Bayfront Avenue, Singapore 018956

 Aqua Luna, Park Hotel Alexandra, 323 Alexandra Road, 159972

 You don’t have to travel all the way to Shanghai for this one.
-Just a trip to Swissotel The Stamford will suffice.
-Party up 72 storeys above ground level at the Bar Rouge.
-The bar promises exciting themed nights, performances from raised cages overlooking the venue, the hottest hits spun by regional DJs, unobstructed views of Marina Bay’s glitzy skyline and not to forget, the signature red lights (similar to the ones in the Shanghai establishment).
+Just a trip to Swissôtel The Stamford will suffice.
+Party it up 72 storeys above ground level at Bar Rouge.
+The bar promises exciting themed nights, performances from raised cages overlooking the venue, the hottest hits spun by regional DJs and unobstructed views of Marina Bay’s glitzy skyline.
+Let’s not forget the signature red lights (similar to the ones in the Shanghai establishment)!
 Psst: check out our little tribute to one of the signature cocktails at Bar Rouge: Mr & Mrs Rouge.